BM-Studio-2026/Visualizer2026/index.md

 Experience linear algebra beyond the screen.
 The **Linear Algebra Visualizer VR Project** extends the platform into an interactive WebXR environment, allowing users to explore vectors, transformations, and geometric structures in 3D immersive space.

-Instead of observing transformations, users can **walk through them**, manipulate objects directly, and develop spatial intuition in a fully interactive environment.
+Instead of observing transformations, users can walk through them, manipulate objects directly, and develop spatial intuition in a fully interactive environment.

 ### 🔗 Access the VR Project